Viktor-Beniukh/blog-api-test-task/README.md

 source venv/bin/activate
 pip install poetry
 poetry install
-python main.py
+docker-compose -f docker-compose.local.yml up -d alembic upgrade head uvicorn main:app --host localhost --port 8000 --reload
 ```

-You need to create `.env` file and add there the variables with your according values:
+You need to create `.env` (for running project into docker) and (or) `.env.local` (for local work) file and add there the variables with your according values:
 - `POSTGRES_DB`: this is databases name;
 - `POSTGRES_USER`: this is username for databases;
 - `POSTGRES_PASSWORD`: this is username password for databases;